-4.4 Provisional tax
+4.4 Provisional tax (paragraph 23 of the Fourth Schedule)

-Any company that falls within the definition of "provisional taxpayer" in paragraph 1 of the Fourth Schedule is required to be registered as such.
+Any company that falls within the definition of "provisional taxpayer" in paragraph 1 of the Fourth Schedule is potentially liable for provisional tax.
 Under paragraph 23 of the Fourth Schedule, a company must make its first provisional tax payment within six months as from the commencement of its year of assessment and the second provisional tax payment not later than the last day of its year of assessment.

-An optional additional payment (third payment) can be made within seven months of the end of the company's year of assessment for companies with a financial year ending on the last day of February or in any other case, within six months of the end of the year of assessment.
-This third payment will reduce the liability for any interest which may become payable for the relevant year of assessment.5
+An optional additional payment (third payment) can be made within seven months of the end of the company's year of assessment for companies with a financial year ending on the last day of February or, in any other case, within six months of the end of the year of assessment.9 This third payment will reduce the liability for any interest which may become payable for the relevant year of assessment.10